 At Home – Safety measures in residence halls include outside doors that lock automatically.
 Keep the door to your room locked as well.
 If you live in a house or apartment, make certain the door is equipped with a peephole and a dead bolt lock with a one-inch throw.
 Request identification from anyone doing repair work and verify the identity of strangers before allowing them in.

-Don’t give out personal information on the phone, through the mail, or over the Internet unless you initiated the contact or are sure you know with whom you are dealing.
+Go ahead and be suspicious if someone asks you for personal information on the phone, through the mail, or over the Internet unless you initiated the contact or are sure you know with whom you are dealing.
+Never give it out under time pressure.
 If you suspect that your personal information has been used to commit fraud or theft, take the following four steps right away: Review and place a fraud alert on your credit reports, close any accounts that have been tampered with or opened fraudulently, file a report with your local police or the police in the community where the identity theft took place, and file a complaint with the Federal Trade Commission.
+On campus, notify GTPD.

 The most frequently reported crimes are those involving theft of personal or institutional property.
 Always secure your belongings and never leave them unattended.
 Keep a record of your valuables and engrave them when possible.
-Engraving is available at the Georgia Tech Police Department.
+Engraving is available at GTPD, free of charge.

-Never leave your laptop unattended or in a vehicle – not even for a few minutes to get a cup of coffee or go to the bathroom!
-If you must leave it in a vehicle, secure it in the trunk.
-Never leave your laptop in a room or office that is unlocked.
+Never leave your laptop unattended in an unlocked room or in a vehicle – not even for a few minutes to get a cup of coffee or go to the bathroom!
+If you must leave it in a vehicle, transfer it to the trunk, where it is out of sight.
 Do not store sensitive information on your laptop.
-Consider purchasing insurance for your laptop and use a locking device to secure your laptop.
-Ask laptop manufacturers about security devices available for your laptop.
+Ask laptop manufacturers about security devices available for your laptop, and consider purchasing insurance.

-Use sidewalks and crosswalks.
-Although you have the right of way when using a crosswalk, use common sense and always assume that the approaching driver is not paying attention or doesn’t see you.
-Also, avoid crossing busy campus streets with earphones in, talking on the phone, reading, texting, etc.
+Although you have the right of way when using a crosswalk, use common sense and always assume that the approaching driver, cyclist, or scooter is not paying attention or doesn’t see you.
+Being aware of vehicle, bicycle, scooter, and other traffic around you is critical for your safety.
+Avoid crossing busy campus streets with earphones in, talking on the phone, reading, texting, etc.

 Campus safety and security is the responsibility of everyone – faculty, staff, and students!
-Use common sense, avoid areas where you know you don’t belong, never leave your valuables unattended, and if you See Something, Say Something – call GTPD at 404.894.2500 if you see anything that looks suspicious or out of place.
+Use common sense, avoid areas where you may be unsafe, never leave your valuables unattended, and if you See Something, Say Something – call GTPD at 404.894.2500.
+Help us keep you safe!